vsummet/cms230notes/c-programming/c-chap05-arrays-and-strings.md

 # Arrays and Strings in C

 Arrays in C act to store related data under a single variable name with an index, also known as a ''subscript''.
 As in Java, arrays must contain the same type of data.
-That is, you can have an array of It is easiest to think of an array as simply a list or ordered grouping for variables of the same type.
+It is easiest to think of an array as simply a list or ordered grouping for variables of the same type.
 As such, arrays often help a programmer organize collections of data efficiently and intuitively.

 Later we will consider the fundamental concept in C: "pointers."
 Pointers extend the nature of the array (array can be termed as a constant pointer).
 For now, we will consider just their declaration and their use.